 In my research, I work on normative ethical theory and business ethics.
 My focus within the former is on philosophical theories of well-being and value.
 In business ethics, I am currently most interested in finding and defeating the best arguments for the conclusion that business and ethics are incompatible.

 I hold a BA in Philosophy & Economics from Universität Bayreuth (2008) and received my PhD in Philosophy from the University of Toronto for a thesis on the nature and value of achievement (2014).
-Before coming to the Toronto Metropolitan, I spent a year as a research fellow at the Centre for Moral and Political Philosophy at the Hebrew University of Jerusalem.
+Before coming to Toronto Met, I spent a year as a research fellow at the Centre for Moral and Political Philosophy at the Hebrew University of Jerusalem.